cloudfoundry/cfcd-prep/content/rbac/users-and-roles.md

 * **SpaceManager**: Space managers can administer roles for a space.
 * **SpaceDeveloper**: Space developers can manage apps, services and routes in a space.
 A user must have the `SpaceDeveloper` role to push apps.
 * **SpaceAuditor**: Space auditors have read-only access to a space.
+* **Space Supporters**: Troubleshoot and debug apps and service bindings in a space.